Malwarebytes VPN Review

 Is the Malwarebytes VPN good?

-The Malwarebytes VPN is good for Mac, iOS, and Windows users, but for those who want to use a VPN for both their computers and mobile devices, look somewhere else.
-The Malwarebytes VPN does not have an Android or Windows mobile app.
+The Malwarebytes VPN is good for Mac, iOS, Android, and Windows users, but for those who want to use a VPN for a router or Linux device, you might want to look somewhere else.
 On a more positive note, Malwarebytes doesn’t log IP addresses and internet traffic, it allows access to torrenting and Netflix, and most importantly, it uses AES-256 encryption, so it’s a good option for desktop users.

 -